 All savings accounts offer itemized lists of all financial transactions, traditionally through a passbook/ bank statement.
 Money deposited, withdrawn along with the dates and the balance, is recorded in a passbook or a bank statement.
-Sample of transactions in a passbook or monthly statement is given below.
+A sample of transactions in a passbook or monthly statement is given below.

-The interest rate of savings bank account in India varies between 2.5% and 4%.
+The interest rate of savings bank account in India varies between 3.5% and 6%.
 The rate of interest may change from time to time according to the rules of Reserve Bank of India.
-Some savings accounts charge a fee if your balance (money in account) falls below a specified minimum.
+Most savings accounts charge a fee if your balance (money in account) falls below a specified minimum.

 A Savings the account can be opened either individually or jointly with another individual.
 In a joint account only the sign of one account holder is needed to write a cheque.
 An account can be opened for a child by parent/Guardian and it is operated by Parent/Guardian.
 Some of the banks that offer saving accounts for kids are given in table below.

 Banks offer many different channels to access their banking and other services

 A branch is a location where a bank offers a wide array of face-to-face service to its customers.
 For example, State Bank of India is India’s largest bank with a branch network of over 11000 branches and 6 associate banks located even in the remotest parts of India.

 ATM is a computerised telecommunications device that provides bank’s customers with a method of financial transactions in a public space without the need for a human clerk or bank teller.
 Most banks now have more ATMs than branches, and ATMs are providing a wider range of services to a wider range of users.

 Phone banking: Telephone banking is a service provided by banks which allows its customers to perform transactions over the telephone.
 See the services provided by phone banking by clicking